greghendershott/frog/frog/README.md

 Everything else should go under the `private` directory.

-When in dobut, err on the side of making things private.
-Once public, we need to support forever.
+When in doubt, err on the side of making things private.